 If, therefore, one orders for goods and issues a cheque for an advance payment, in pursuance of such a condition in the contract, and subsequently cancels the contract, before any delivery, and directs the relevant bank to stop payment on the cheque, which remains un-presented, though he/she may be liable to make good to the seller the losses occasioned by breach of contract, there shall be no criminal liability assessed off them as and when that cheque, for which they have stopped payment, is presented to the bank nevertheless, by the seller, for encashment or in a deep rooted contemplation of filing a criminal case.

 In Indus Airways, notably, two post-dated cheques were issued by way of advance payment for certain purchase orders.
 The purchase orders were later cancelled and the sellers were informed of the same.
-It was requested that the post-dated cheques be returned.
+It was requested, the post-dated cheques be returned.
 The sellers nonetheless presented the cheques to the concerned bank.
 Obviously, stop payment instructions had already been issued.
 The post-dated cheques were returned unpaid – prompting the present litigation.